ryanslikesocool/CursorKit/README.md

 # CursorKit
-Cursor control for SwiftUI on macOS.
+Set cursors in SwiftUI on macOS.

 CursorKit acts as a wrapper around `NSCursor` for SwiftUI, and supports all default cursor types.